 Clark has joined the Real Food movement, which is designed to nourish everyone — including producers, consumers, communities, and the earth.
 Our water filling stations save water and cut down on waste.
 These initiatives are just two of the reasons Clark has won national and regional EPA awards.

-Clark signed the Real Food Challenge in 2013, committing Clark Dining to serve 20% ‘real’ food as measured by expenses by 2020; we are now at 14%.
-The commitment was the result of many years effort by a strong group of students, Food Truth and the interdisciplinary Food Systems Working Group.
+Clark signed the Real Food Challenge in 2013, committing Clark Dining to invest 20% of all annual purchases as ‘real’ food by 2020.
+RFC defines real food very carefully with consideration to social and economic justice as well as sustainable growing or manufacturing conditions.; it is not just abut certification.
+The commitment was the result of many years effort by a dedicated group of students, key faculty, Sustainable Clark, and the interdisciplinary Food Systems Working Group.
 Academic classes and student teams continue to investigate possible ‘product shifts’ that will responsibly and fiscally move us toward the ultimate goal.

-In 2012 Clark installed the first hydration stations in Kneller Athletic Center, University Center, and Jonas Clark academic building.
-The water bottle filling stations filter and chill municipal water, and are integrated into existing water fountains.
-The filling spout is motion-activated and dispenses 12 ounces of filtered, chilled water into refillable water bottles, eliminating the need to purchase wasteful and costly single-serving plastic water bottles.
-An automatic counter on the units shows how many disposable water bottles have been diverted from landfill by using the filling stations.
+The water bottle filling stations filter and chill municipal water and many are integrated into existing water fountains.
+Their internal filter is monitored and replaced frequently.
+The filling spout is motion-activated and dispenses 12 ounces into refillable water bottles, eliminating the need to purchase wasteful and costly single-serving plastic water bottles.
+An automatic counter on the units shows how many disposable water bottles have been avoided by using the filling stations.

-The Environmental Protection Agency has awarded Clark a coveted National Achievement Award in 2013’s Food Recovery Challenge, one of only 9 such awards across the entire US!
+The Environmental Protection Agency awarded Clark a coveted National Achievement Award in 2013’s Food Recovery Challenge, one of only 9 such awards across the entire US!
 The Food Recovery Challenge measures efforts to reduce and manage food waste from dining and other functions.
-Clark composts all food waste from the Higgins Cafeteria, but also composts soiled paper waste from the University Center, the Recycling Center, and other locations.
-Dorm composting began in fall of 2013 with the student-led Clark Composts! program.
-We compost over 200 tons per year!
+Clark composts all food waste from the Higgins Cafeteria, and at the time was ahead of the curve because we also composted soiled paper waste from the University Center, the Recycling Center, residence hall bathrooms and other locations.
+While residence hall composting began in fall of 2013 with the student-led Clark Composts! program, it ended in 2019 due to external circumstances.
+We still compost around 200 tons per year!
 If it was ever alive — you can compost it!

-Thanks to an SSF grant Thanks to an SSF grant won by Melissa Miller ’16 and collaboration from Grounds Dept., Clark has moved into the 2000’s with irrigation technology: we have a new Rainbird control and monitoring system that, among other features, allows staff to remotely manage irrigation, automatically shuts off if there is a water main problem, uses flow meters to precisely monitor water overuse, and can be expanded to run off a weather-based model.
-Right now, we only have the Rainbird system installed on about half of the irrigation zones – maybe someone will apply for a second SSF grant!
-This summer Grounds also installed new rain sensors and replaced faulty ones to work with the Rainbird system and address irrigation zones across campus.
-The rooftop-mounted sensors override automatically programmed irrigation in the case of sufficient precipitation.
-Water savings from these two overhauls is conservatively expected to be 15-20%, more as we expand the system.
+Inspired by an initial SSF grant won by Melissa Miller ’16 to conserve water, between 2015 and 2019 Clark upgraded technology in all irrigation zones.
+A remote control and monitoring system uses flow meters to precisely monitor water overuse, and can be expanded to run off a weather-based model.
+Grounds also replaced and added rain sensors to complement the automated system; the rooftop-mounted sensors override automatically programmed irrigation in the case of sufficient precipitation.
+Water savings from these two upgrades is conservatively expected to be 15-20%, more as we expand the system.

 Water efficient shower heads and toilets were installed across campus in 2011 and 2014.
 The upgrades will help Clark reduce water consumption by an estimated 4 million gallons a year — that’s equal to a line of tanker trucks over 2 miles long!
 Dual flush, low tank volume and other appropriate toilet technology is in use; check the handle or the button on the toilet and make the wise flush to save water.
 The new shower heads provide the same shower experience while reducing flow from 2.5 gallons per minute to 1.75 GPM.

 Worcester boasts several farmer’s markets, but they can be hard to get to on an academic schedule.
-A student run venture, The Local Root, solves that problem for students, faculty and staff who want access to fresh and local foods.
-The Local Root re-sells locally and sustainably grown produce at weekly farmer’s market-style tables on the Green and via a subscription and on-campus delivery service.
-For more information, email The Local Root.
+From 2012 – 2018 a student run venture The Local Root provided students, faculty and staff fresh and local foods at weekly farmer’s market-style tables on the Green and via a subscription and on-campus delivery service.